bitovi/academy/src/technology-consulting/5-communication.md

 <details>
 <summary>Unclear business goals</summary>

-As a Product Designer, you’ve been tasked with creating the initial concepts for a financial dashboard, but the business objectives are hazy, and you’re struggling to create a focused design:
+As a Product Designer, you’ve been tasked with creating the initial concepts for a financial dashboard, but the business objectives are unclear, making it difficult to create a cohesive and focused design:

-- You’ve received conflicting feedback from the project’s stakeholders about whether the primary goal is ease of use or comprehensive data visualization.
+- The marketing team prioritizes ease of use to attract new customers, while the operations team emphasizes detailed, customizable data visualizations for internal analysis.
-- The client hasn’t clearly communicated which key metrics should be displayed on the dashboard.
+- The client has not specified which key metrics must be displayed on the dashboard, leaving the design direction ambiguous.
-- There’s uncertainty about whether this tool will be used by customers, internal staff, or both.
+- There’s confusion about the primary user base — some stakeholders believe the tool should focus on external customers, while others think it will primarily serve internal staff.
-- Some stakeholders have requested features that seem unnecessary and could overcomplicate the design.
+- Feature requests have been inconsistent, with some teams proposing ideas that risk overcomplicating the interface without clear justification.
-- The client is asking for design mockups, but without clear goals, you’re unsure how to prioritize functionality.
+- The client is asking for high-fidelity mockups by the end of the week, but without clear goals or a prioritized feature set, you’re unsure how to proceed.

 </details>